fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 using a technique called feature engineering.
 In the last part of this lab, we explored various ways of visualizing text data, such as word clouds.

-In the next lab, you will learn how to develop machine learning models to classify texts using the feature extraction methods you have learned about in this lab.
-Moreover, different sampling techniques and model evaluation parameters will be introduced.